Predstan/Lane-Finder/README.md

 **Step 8:** Draw and overlay lines on orignal image: I used the cv2 line drawer to draw lane lines on the original image and returned.

-Running Pipeline
----

-To run the project on images or videos available on device.
-Open up the Ipython NOtebook and follow the instructions.
-There is also a support for real time usage of the pipeline which is available in the video_pipeline.py file.
-It accesses the device camera and produces result in real time